Table of Contents

 We know that Charles Leclerc and Max Verstappen are supremely gifted young drivers, and it is rumoured that Ferrari have made genuine strides with their car in the off-season.
 But have they made enough progress to derail the winning machine that is Mercedes?

-It seems highly doubtful, and even if the chasm is narrowed we still expect Hamilton and Mercedes to be comfortable victors come the end of the season – you can back the Brit at odds of 11/20 with Betsson.
+It seems highly doubtful, and even if the chasm is narrowed we still expect Hamilton and Mercedes to be comfortable victors come the end of the season – you can back him at odds of 11/20 with Betsson.

 Do you think Lewis Hamilton will make it a magnificent seven, or can one of the young pretenders like Leclerc or Verstappen steal his crown?